When I have friends over or I am wanting to cook something yummy, yet easy, pasta and one-pot meals save the day.

 You can use sweet marsala for desserts such as almond cake or biscotti, dry marsala for pork tenderloin or other chicken recipes.
 It makes a great addition to sauces.

 If you don’t want to use the marsala wine, add an additional 1 cup of chicken broth.
 It won’t taste the same of course, but it’s still a delicious meal.

 You can discard the cream as well if you want to make dairy free.

 If you don’t have or can’t find marsala wine, you can use Madeira wine.
 Both wines are fortified wines with a rich nutty flavor that is delicious with mushrooms and chicken!

 This One-Pot Chicken Marsala pasta is:

-Heat a large pot over medium heat and add in 2 Tbsp. olive oil.
-Cut chicken breast into bite sized chunks and add to the pot.
+Cut chicken breast into small, bite sized pieces.
+Heat a large stockpot over medium-high heat and add in 2 Tbsp. olive oil.
+Add chicken into the pot.